finalsite/nativescript-plugins/README.md

-**=== IMPORTANT**

-# :rotating_light: Important - read first!

-**Use this template on GitHub:**
-1. Hit the "Use this template" button
-2. Follow GitHub instructions (set repo name, visibility, description) & clone your new repo
-3. Setup workspace: `npm run setup`
-4. Configure your npm scope: `npm run config`

-**Use this template outside of GitHub:**

-1. Download a zip of this repo
-2. Unzip and name the folder appropriately (perhaps the name of the npm scope you intend to manage here)
-3. Setup workspace: `npm run setup`
-4. Configure your npm scope: `npm run config`

----

-# @nativescript/\* plugins
+# @finalsite/\* plugins

 ```
 npm run setup
 npm start
 ```

-- @nativescript
+- @finalsite/rich-text-editor

 # How to use?

 This workspace manages the suite of plugins listed above.

 In general, when in doubt with what to do, just `npm start`.